PeihaoYuan/ScaleTuner/README.md

 # ScaleTuner
-Program With Comments: Shows the codes from read data to comparison.\n
+Program With Comments: Codes from read data to comparison & ScaleTuner Folder: QT program
-ScaleTuner: QT program